A deep learning-based remaining useful life prediction approach for bearings: Conclusion

 \section{Conclusion}

-In this paper, a new on-line data-driven framework for RUL of rolling element bearings is presented using HHT, a CNN model and an $\epsilon$-SVR forecasting model.
+In this paper, a data-driven framework for RUL prediction of rolling element bearing is presented using the HHT method, a CNN model, and an $\epsilon$-SVR forecasting model.
+A nonlinear degradation indicator DEI is first extracted from the raw vibration signals using the HHT method, which is defined as the label for the training.
+A CNN model is trained to discover the hidden pattern between the extracted DEI and the raw vibration data of the training bearing.
+In this way, predicted DEIs are automatically obtained when applying the trained CNN model to the test bearings.
+Finally, the RULs of the testing bearings are obtained using an $\epsilon$-SVR forecasting model.
 An experimentation platform that allows to observe the accelerated degradation process of bearings is employed to validate the proposed framework.
-A DEI is successfully extracted from the raw vibration signals, which is used as the label for the training of the CNN model.
-A CNN model is trained based on the extracted DEI and the raw vibration data of the training bearing.
-Predicted DEIs are automatically obtained when applying the CNN model to the test bearings.
-Finally, the RULs of the testing bearings are acquired using an $\epsilon$-SVR forecasting model.
-The proposed framework achieves much higher accuracy for RUL estimation than previous published approaches.
+The proposed framework achieves much smaller prediction errors for RUL predictions than previous published approaches.

-Future work should mainly include the following: 1) the application of the proposed framework to a wider range of case studies on experimental data, and 2) the investigation of other potential degradation labels to achieve even higher accuracy in estimating RUL.
+Future work includes the application of the proposed framework to a wider range of case studies on experimental data in other applications \cite{yuan2019data}, and the investigation of other potential degradation labels to achieve even higher accuracy in estimating RUL.

+\begin{IEEEbiography}[{ }]{Cheng Cheng} received the B. Eng. in Measurement, Control Technology and Instrument in 2012 from Tianjin University, China.
+In 2013 and 2018, she respectively received the MSc and the Ph.D. in Control Systems from Imperial College London, UK.
+Since 2018, she has been a Postdoctoral Researcher at Huazhong University of Science and Technology, China.

+Her research interests include robust control, mechatronic systems modelling and simulation, and deep learning applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Guijun Ma} received his Bachelor's degree from Huazhong University of Science and Technology, Wuhan, China, in 2017.
+He is currently working toward the Ph.D. degree in mechanical engineering in School of Mechanical Science and Engineering, Huazhong University of Science and Technology, Wuhan, China.